Southern Maine rings in the holiday season

 A new feature at this year’s Merry and Bright Night includes a visit from a very special but not-so-traditional animal on Adams Street.

-A full calendar of Heart of Biddeford’s holiday events can be found at //heartofbiddeford.org/listing/merry-and-bright-night/.
+A full calendar of Heart of Biddeford’s holiday events can be found on their website.

+Once called the second best Christmas Town in America by HGTV, Prelude is attended by thousands of people each year, and always spreads holiday cheer.

+The festivities really take off on Friday night, with the Christmas Tree Lighting in Dock Square taking place at 5:30 pm.

 Comments are not available on this story.